a-N21029/TSNES_emulator/README.md

 2. Mapper support

 ### TODO: Nice to have features
-1. Using web workers(or any viable alternatives) to multithread application, further optimizing the emulator
+1. Using web workers(or any viable alternatives) to multithread application for each hardware component, further optimizing the emulator (the NES was a distributed system after all)

 Until then, here are some screenshots of the extracted sprite data from the Pacman CHR ROM (with a funky color palette):